MBChB Medicine (6-year programme)

-- SQA: Highers: Chemistry and two of Biology, Mathematics or Physics.
+- SQA: Highers: Chemistry and two from Biology, Mathematics/Applications of Mathematics or Physics.
 For some applicants this subject combination is not possible at S5.
 Students who meet the grade requirements in S5 but are missing one or more sciences may take the missing subject(s) in S6.
 Human Biology may replace Biology.
 National 5s: Biology, Chemistry, English and Mathematics at B. We accept Higher Applications of Mathematics at C in place of National 5 Mathematics at B. Offers are conditional on S6 performance.
-(Revised 10/04/2019 to remove the need for specific subjects at Advanced Higher.)